Get an annual AARP membership for only $9. Offer ends 12/11.

 Please enter a valid zip

-If you’re like the majority of seniors, you want to stay in your home as long as possible.
+If you're like most seniors, you want to stay in your home as long as possible.
 Home care allows you to do this.
-It’s less expensive than institutional care, such as assisted living and nursing homes.
-This type of care includes home health care and non-medical care such as assistance with activities of daily living and domestic chores.
+It's less expensive than institutional care, such as assisted living and nursing homes.
+This type of care includes home health care and non-medical care, such as assistance with activities of daily living and domestic chores.
+Below, you'll find information on how to pay for elderly home care through Medicare, Medicaid, and other federal, state, and local programs.

 Find the Right Housing Options for You